The Virtual Currency Regulation Review: Singapore

 Banking and money transmission

 i Exception for banks, merchant banks and finance companies

-Under the PSA, certain persons are exempt from the requirement28 to hold a payment service provider licence in respect of providing digital payment token services and these include banks licensed under the Banking Act,29 merchant banks approved under the MAS Act30 and finance companies licensed under the Finance Companies Act (notwithstanding, they may still be subject to certain PSA ongoing compliance requirements).31
+Under the PSA, certain persons are exempt from the requirement28 to hold a payment service provider licence in respect of providing DPT services, and these include banks licensed under the Banking Act,29 merchant banks approved under the MAS Act30 and finance companies licensed under the Finance Companies Act (notwithstanding this, they may still be subject to certain PSA ongoing compliance requirements).31

 ii Money transmission